Payson, Arizona 85541

 Refund requests received after a program has begun will be considered if there are extraordinary circumstances and the maximum refund will be 50%.
-Examples include: documented medical reason (doctor’s note required), a positive COVID-19 test for the individual or immediate family, a death in the immediate family, or a natural disaster.
+Examples include: documented medical reason (doctor’s note required), a death in the immediate family, or a natural disaster.

 Damages and clean-up

 Camp facilities and properties should be left as they were found.